yujuanjiang/hugo-techfeed-theme/yujuanblog/content/about.md

 I'm currently a software engineer @Tripadvisor based in Montreal, Quebec, Canada.

-This blog is where I share mainly my professional life, and also some random stuff in life time to time. 🙂
+This blog is where I share mainly my professional life, and maybe some random stuff in life time to time. 🙂

 I got my B.Eng. degree on Software Engineering in July 2012 from Harbin Institute of Technology.
 In my last year of university, I did internship in Networking Security Lab (supervised by Fang Binxing and Yu Xiangzhan).